 Five Criteria CPS Needs to Register a Report:

 You do not need to be certain that child abuse or neglect has occurred before you call the Child Abuse Hotline.
 However, you do need to have a reasonable suspicion.
-When you call, a CPS Intake staff member will ask you to explain the information and circumstances that caused your suspicion.
+When you call, Child Abuse Hotline staff member will ask you to explain the information and circumstances that caused your suspicion.

-CPS Intake staff members must use the same five criteria based on State Law to assess each call.
-CPS will ask you about the child, the child’s family or persons legally responsible for the child and the circumstances in which you believe abuse or neglect took place.
+Child Abuse Hotline staff members must use the five criteria based on state law to assess each call.
+Hotline staff will ask you about the child, the child’s family or persons legally responsible for the child and the circumstances in which you believe abuse or neglect took place.
 CPS needs this information in order to register a report.
-"Registering" a report means that CPS has enough information to follow up with the family and begin an investigation.
+“Registering” a report means that CPS has enough information to follow up with the family and begin an investigation.